Characters of Ackley Bridge: Miriam Akhtar

 Miriam Akhtar (portrayed by Goldy Notay) is the mother of Fizza Akhtar (Yasmin Al-Khudhairi).
 After she learns that Fizza has taken her young daughter Zara Akhtar (Myra Sofia) to their father Asif Akhtar's (Raj Ghatak) drag performance, she leads an anti-sex education protest at Ackley Bridge College.
-At the protest, Fizza meets Gav Hadley (Louis De Gregory), a counter-protestor, who invites her to an LGBTQ+ poetry night.
+At the protest, Fizza meets Gav Hadley (Louis De Gregory), a counter-protester, who invites her to an LGBTQ+ poetry night.
 Miriam forbids them from seeing Zara, but Fizza takes her horse-riding with Johnny Cooper (Ryan Dean), where she gets injured.
 Miriam takes Zara home, and tells Fizza to not see either of them again.
 Fizza reads a poem about her relationship with Miriam, which she arrives to hear.
 Miriam is then confronted in the street by two hooded men.
 Simone Booth (Samantha Power) informs Fizza that Miriam has been attacked.
 Fizza visits Miriam, who blames her for her attack.
 Fizza blames Miriam for deleting the text from Johnny, despite her friend Kayla Afzal (Robyn Cara) being responsible.
 Fizza goes to apologise to Miriam, but Miriam tells Fizza that she is responsible for their family breaking apart.
 Gav invites Fizza to an art show and when she is offended by the Islamophobic meaning depicted in his art, she realises that Gav attacked Miriam.

 Gav Hadley

-Gav Hadley (portrayed by Louis De Gregory) is a counter-protestor.
+Gav Hadley (portrayed by Louis De Gregory) is a counter-protester.
 At an anti-sex education protest, Fizza Akhtar (Yasmin Al-Khudhairi) meets Gav, who invites her to an LGBTQ+ poetry night.
 Her mother Miriam Akhtar (Goldy Notay) forbids them from seeing her young daughter Zara Akhtar (Myra Sofia).
 Fizza reveals to her friend Kayla Afzal (Robyn Cara) that she had sex with Johnny Cooper (Ryan Dean), but states that they are friends and that she prefers Gav.
 Gav invites Fizza to an art show and when she is offended by the Islamophobic meaning depicted in his art, she realises that Gav attacked Miriam.
 He is then arrested.